 The Pupil Premium grant allocated to Cardinal Langley will be used to raise the achievement of disadvantaged students through identifying and subsequently overcoming specific barriers to learning in order to have the greatest impact on students.
-In 2019/20, the five key areas of focus for Pupil Premium spending are:-
+In 2020/21, the six key areas of focus for Pupil Premium spending are:-

-- A. Progress in English and Maths: to further develop the range of intervention strategies used to ensure PP students in all years make more rapid progress, particularly in English and maths. - B. Behaviour: to further embed strategies to improve behaviour and reduce exclusions for PP students. - C. Attitude to Learning: to develop strategies, based on growth mind set research, to improve attitude to learning and reduce the gap in average AtL score between PP students and their peers. - D. Wider Outcomes: to provide a range of opportunities for students, no matter what their background, to access learning opportunities both inside and outside the classroom. - E. Attendance: to further embed strategies addressing the attendance gap between PP and non PP students.
+- A. Covid 19 emotional and academic recovery (in addition to catch up plan): to employ as wide variety of strategies to address the widening academic and emotional gap created due to the socio-economic impact of the global pandemic.
+Whilst also addressing the mental and physical health of PP students created by lockdown. - B. Progress in English and Maths: to further develop the range of intervention strategies used to ensure PP students in all years make more rapid progress, particularly in English and maths. - C. Behaviour: to further embed strategies to improve behaviour and reduce exclusions for PP students. - D. Attitude to Learning: to develop strategies, based on growth mind set research, to improve attitude to learning and reduce the gap in average AtL score between PP students and their peers. - E. Wider Outcomes: to provide a range of opportunities for students, no matter what their background, to access learning opportunities both inside and outside the classroom.

+F. Attendance: to further embed strategies addressing the attendance gap between PP and non PP students.